My Swiss Life: Mid Term Report on Moving to Switzerland

 Welcome back to our final feature in the series My Swiss Life.

-What were some of my expectations when I moved to Switzerland.
-Were they met?
+What were my expectations when I moved to Switzerland, and were they met?

 20160625 182050 2